mrshaikhmuhammad/notebook/README.md

 # Notebook
 Notebook is a notes management software, that provides all in one platform to improve efficiency.
-The program feature's include auto summarization and documentation on one platform.
+The program feature's include summarization and documentation.